-4.4.4 Firing Each New Load Hot
+4.3.4 Firing Each New Load Hot

-Place the new load of wood on and behind the charcoal.
+Place the new load of wood on and behind the charcoal, and not too close to the glass.
 Close the door and open the air control fully.
 Leave the air control fully open until the firebox is full of flames, the wood has charred to black and its edges are glowing red.
 Firing each load of wood hot accomplishes a few things:

-- drives the surface moisture from the wood, - · creates a layer of char on the wood, which slows down its release of smoke, - · heats the firebox components so they reflect heat back to the fire, and - heats the chimney so it can produce strong, steady draft for the rest of the cycle.
+- drives the surface moisture from the wood, - creates a layer of char on the wood, which slows down its release of smoke, - · heats the firebox components so they reflect heat back to the fire, and - heats the chimney so it can produce strong, steady draft for the rest of the cycle.